utat-ss/HERON-documentation/communication-protocols/can.md

 # CAN (Controller Area Network)

 CAN is a communication transfer protocol that we use to communicate between 32M1 microcontrollers in different subsystems.
-CAN transmits "messages", which can each contain up to 8 bytes of data.
+CAN transmits **messages**, which can each contain up to 8 bytes of data.